 Pamela has a very unique gift for connecting deeply with people through her artwork.
 There is something in her work that is deeply magnetic and brings out the vulnerability in all of us.
 It has been our privilege to partner with her in her efforts to help women find healing and companionship.
 Thanks again.

 Randall L Zylstra, LMSW

 Wedgewood Christian Services

 The Department was thrilled to be able to host the Reflections of Generosity and the Hometown Hero II exhibit for Suicide Prevention Month 2016.
-This exhibit brings awareness that art may help increase the ability to cope and help decrease stress through artistic expression and also identifies a social support service available to Service members, their families and DoD Civilians.
-It also focuses on how the arts may be a way to elevate spirits, inspiration, and healing.
-We know that having social support and feeling connected to something and inspiration are protective factors, we wish to increase.
-The exhibit was an overwhelming success, we're hopeful to host this talented group each year.
+This exhibit brings awareness that art may help increase the ability to cope and help decrease stress through artistic expression to Service members, their families, and DoD Civilians.

 Director, Outreach and Education